Bryan Baeumler: Renovation Resort / Renovation Resort Showdown

 Renovation Resort is a TV show that premiered on HGTV Canada in spring 2023 (and in summer 2023 in the USA, as "Renovation Resort Showdown").
 The show follows Scott McGillivray, who has purchased a lakeside resort.
 He enlists the help of Bryan Baeumler to help renovate the resort, similar to what the Baeumlers did on Island of Bryan / Renovation Island.
-The show will be a 7-episode competition series, featuring 4 teams of contractor-designer duos advised by McGillivray and Baeumler, who will renovate cabin-by-cabin competing head-to-head.
-The winning cabin will get the winning team the grand prize.
+The show would be a 7-episode competition series, featuring 4 teams of contractor-designer duos advised by McGillivray and Baeumler, who would renovate cabin-by-cabin competing head-to-head.
+The winning cabin would get the winning team the grand prize.

 Bryan's All In

 Bryan's All In is a TV show that premiered on HGTV Canada in fall 2023.
-The show's premise is that Bryan will help entrepreneurs renovate their businesses to get them off their feet, with a week of reno.
+The show's premise is that Bryan would help entrepreneurs renovate their businesses to get them off their feet, with a week of reno.
 The show is sponsored by the Royal Bank of Canada (RBC) and has in-show sponsor material.
-The show fills a 60-minute timeslot for original networks HGTV Canada and Stack.TV.
+The show fills a 60-minute timeslot for original networks HGTV Canada and StackTV.
 The initial season would have 10 episodes.